How long should you stay in a sauna?

-A Good Rule of Thumb: For new sauna users, it is recommended to spend 10-15 minutes per round with cool-downs in between (important).
+A Good Rule of Thumb: For new sauna users, spending 10-15 minutes per round with cool-downs in between (important) is recommended.

 Your first round might be longer, especially if you start with a cold body temperature.
 That first sweat can take 10-15 minutes.

-To maximize health benefits, consider 2-3 rounds with cold plunges in between.
+Consider 2-3 rounds with cold plunges in between to maximize health benefits.

 Important Factors When Considering How Long To Stay In a Sauna